 We see this sort of thing almost every time we turn on the news.

 Jeremiah 8:12-19 "Were they ashamed when they had committed abomination?
 No!
 They were not at all ashamed, nor did they know how to blush.
 Therefore they shall fall among those who fall; in the time of their punishment they shall be cast down," says the LORD.
 "I will surely consume them," says the LORD.
 No grapes shall be on the vine, nor figs on the fig tree, and the leaf shall fade; and the things I have given them shall pass away from them.
 Why do we sit still?
 Assemble yourselves, and let us enter the fortified cities, and let us be silent there.
 For the LORD our God has put us to silence and given us water of gall to drink, because we have sinned against the LORD.
 We looked for peace, but no good came; and for a time of health, and there was trouble!
 The snorting of His horses was heard from Dan.
 The whole land trembled at the sound of the neighing of His strong ones; for they have come and devoured the land and all that is in it, the city and those who dwell in it.
 "For behold, I will send serpents among you, vipers which cannot be charmed, and they shall bite you," says the LORD.
-I would comfort myself in sorrow; My heart is faint in me.
+I would comfort myself in sorrow; my heart is faint in me.
 Listen!
 The voice, the cry of the daughter of my people from a far country: "Is not the LORD in Zion?
 Is not her King in her?"
 "Why have they provoked Me to anger with their carved images—with foreign idols?"

-Now what we need, if we are in the condition of not being ashamed or being able to blush, is the exhortation of the Apostle Paul.
+Now what we need, if we are in the condition of not being ashamed or being able to blush, is the exhortation of the apostle Paul.
 Be angry!
 Stir up yourselves!
 Do not allow yourselves to be governed by that old worldly mentality!
 Put off the old man, put on the new man!
 We must learn to be really angry against iniquity and sin.

 God made us in such a way that that should be our natural reaction; it was the natural reaction of Jesus Christ Himself; it is God's reaction to sin.

-This exhortation to anger is needed in the world today against sin and immorality; instead we see it flare up in a small way over things like unfair taxation and illegal immigration — both are important civil issues, but they do not hold near the perverseness of sins like homosexuality, pedophilia, sex slave trade, murder, and adultery.
+This exhortation to anger is needed in the world today against sin and immorality; instead we see it flare up in a small way over things like unfair taxation and illegal immigration—both are important civil issues, but they do not hold near the perverseness of sins like homosexuality, pedophilia, sex slave trade, murder, and adultery.

 Is not one of the greatest tragedies in the world today the failure to feel moral indignation and wrath because of things that are happening?
 Is there not a fatal tendency to be complacent and to explain everything away, and to remain indifferent?

-Even though we hear people on radio, television, and the internet deliberately teaching that evil is good and good is evil, still there seems to be little or no protest.
+Even though we hear people on radio, television, and the Internet deliberately teaching that evil is good and good is evil, still there seems to be little or no protest.
 As a nation and as the world, we seem to have lost the capacity to be stirred up morally by a sense of indignation.

 This is definitely one of the major problems today.
 There has been a steady decline in morals, not only in behavior, but also in outlook and in reaction.
 We merely shrug our shoulders and allow sin to go unrebuked.

 This was true of the attitude of the world to fascist Hitler before the Second World War.
-The world could not be bothered, people wanted to go on enjoying themselves and having a good ole time, and they somehow hoped that world's troubles would not affect them and all would be well.
+The world could not be bothered, people wanted to go on enjoying themselves and having a good old time, and they somehow hoped that the world's troubles would not affect them and all would be well.
 And so, the whole sorry process was allowed to start and continue into suffering and death.

 We see the same attitude and lack of action today in this country.
-The writing is on the wall for this nation; we have almost succeeded in becoming socialist and fascist, and we are headed full speed into communism — communitarianism — progressivism—whatever the government of the New World Order will be called.
-The Beast power is rising; it is very clear.
+The writing is on the wall for this nation; we have almost succeeded in becoming socialist and fascist, and we are headed full speed into communism—communitarianism, progressivism—whatever the government of the New World Order will be called.
+The Beast power is rising.
+It is very clear.

 But this is not only evident in our attitude towards international affairs as, for example, towards the rise of dictators, and the toleration of things in nations, which should never be tolerated, but it is also creeping into the whole of life.